VaishnaviMalge/Credit_Score_Prediction_for_DeFi_Wallets/README.md

 5 .  **Calculating Credit Score**: Using model predicted credit scores.
 Used a whole x independent variable cause we need to create a whole new column for credit score.
 6 .  **Save file**: Saved the file with all features including credit score.
 7 .   **Analysis**: Performed an analysis to find the user behaviour for different ranges of credit score.

+### Why Regression
+ The target variable is contineaous
+ Supervised learning can give more accurate prediction than Unsupervised learning Regression can give credit score between 0 - 1000 for each row.
+This will be helpful to decide creditworthiness in detailed way

 ### Architecture